ROWAN LEGAL

 Instant Dismissal

-The employment contract may be immediately terminated if:
+The employment contract may be immediately terminated by the employer if:

-1. the employee has breached some of his/her duties, which stems from the statutory provisions and relates to its work performance, in a particularly grave manner or,
+• the employee has breached some of his/her duties, which stems from the statutory provisions and relates to its work performance, in a particularly grave manner; or

-2. the employee has been sentenced, under final verdict, for a wilful criminal offence to a term of unconditional imprisonment of over one year or,
+• the employee has been sentenced, under final verdict, for a wilful criminal offence to a term of unconditional imprisonment of over one year; or

 Employee's Resignation

 The employee may terminate the employment relationship by giving notice with or without stating a reason.
 In such cases, the employment relationship ends upon the expiry of the notice period.
-Instant termination of the employment contract by the employee is allowed only in cases where the employee is not able to perform the work for health reasons (approval of a physician is required), and is not offered suitable work of a different kind and/or the employees have not received their salary (wage) or part of the salary within fifteen (15) days of the due date.
+Instant termination of the employment contract by the employee is allowed only in cases where the employee is not able to perform the work for health reasons (report of a physician is required) and is not offered suitable work of a different kind and/or the employees have not received their salary (wage) or part of the salary within 15 days of the due date.

 Termination On Notice